 I never use the strap that might come with a camera.
 They usually are worthless and weak, and worse, advertise a camera with no benefit to me.
-A "NIKON" or "CANON" strap makes you stand out in a crowd, which you never want to do.
+A "NIKON" or "CANON" strap makes you stand out in a crowd to criminals, which you never want to do.

 I leave new camera straps wrapped up in their boxes for eventual resale, and buy superior straps to use in the field.

 Here's what I use.
 Different weights of cameras demand different kinds of straps.

 How to Wear a Camera

 I always wear cameras over my neck and shoulder.